-The probation specialist provides risk/needs assessments (LSI-R) and enhanced case supervision to all offenders admitted to the ARI program, while a recovery coach/employment specialist provides services through Chestnut Health Systems.
+The probation specialist provides the Level of Service Inventory-Revised (LSI-R) assessment, and enhanced case supervision to all offenders admitted to the ARI program, while a recovery coach/employment specialist provides services through Chestnut Health Systems.
 The recovery coach meets weekly with ARI offenders to implement an individual recovery plan, including connections to local self-help groups and ongoing employment assistance or connections to GED programming.
-In addition to substance abuse treatment at the appropriate level, Chestnut Health Systems provides trauma-informed group and individual counseling, as well as other outpatient mental health treatment for offenders in need.
+In addition to substance abuse treatment at the appropriate level, Chestnut Health Systems provides traumainformed group and individual counseling, as well as other outpatient mental health treatment for offenders in need.
 Transportation assistance, meal vouchers, and gift cards are utilized to enhance compliance.